- 20 Best Lake Huron Beaches to Visit in 2023

 More Michigan Beaches

 You’ll find some of the most beautiful beaches in the entire country in Michigan.
-You can read our guide to the 28 best Michigan beaches for more, or check out our guide to Lake Michigan for more information.
+You can read our guide to the 30 Best Michigan beaches for more, or check out our guide to Lake Michigan for more information.
+We also have a guide to when the beaches open in Michigan for the season.